ahmadhozien/laravel-awesome-uploader/README.md

 - **Image Processing**: Optional image optimization, resizing, and cropping (requires `intervention/image`).
 - **JSON Responses**: Consistent API responses with file `path`, `url`, and `type`.
 - **Drag & Drop**: Modern drag-and-drop UI for all frontend components.
+- **No JS Dependencies for Blade**: The Blade uploader works out of the box with vanilla JavaScript—no Alpine.js or other libraries required.

 ## Installation